SahandNoey/Information-Retrieval-Course-Project/README.md

 ### 6. Champion List for Efficient Search
 A **Champion List** technique is employed to enhance retrieval speed.
 By focusing on a limited subset of highly relevant documents (those where terms occur at least five times), the system can deliver faster results, though some related documents might not be retrieved.

----

-This version keeps all the key details but organizes and rephrases them to make the structure and flow a bit different from the original.
-Let me know if you'd like any further adjustments!